 The believer who says: “I do good things.
 That is better than merely professing a belief” is actually thereby motivated by the Christian belief to do the good actions.
 On the other hand to say: “My belief is all I need to demonstrate where I stand” means you have not examined your behavior to see to which action(s)—represented in the Christian message—your faith leads.
 Belief and action are always inseparable.

-So if you have no problem with believing in a God Who loves everyone enough to sacrifice his only Son to prove it (a Son who is as good as God himself in human form) and you are able to do good things then you are Christian in theory.
+So if you have no problem with believing in a God Who loves everyone enough to sacrifice his only Son to prove it (when that Son was in human form and who is as good as God himself) and if you are able to do good deeds, you are Christian in theory.
 You only need now to confirm to yourself and this God that you accept Him as your God and Jesus as your Lord and Savior.
 You may use words like:

-The Bible makes a big deal of this simple act of confession, describing such a person as “a new creation”, “born again”, “child of God”!
-I recommend as the next step in your new, born-again life that you purchase a bible written in language easy for you to understand, such as the Message Bible, Good News Translation or the Contemporary English Version and start reading (perhaps for starters, the Gospel of Luke, followed by the Acts of the Apostles and then the Book of Ecclesiastes followed by The Psalms); or find these versions and books of the Bible on the Internet, to become familiar with what God says, expects of believers and most important, why.
+The Bible makes a big deal of this simple act of confession, describing such a person as “a new creation (or creature)”, “born again”, and “child of God”!
+I recommend as the next step in your new, born-again life that you purchase a bible written in language easy for you to understand, such as the Message Bible, Good News Translation or the Contemporary English Version and start reading (perhaps for starters, the Gospel of Luke, followed by the Acts of the Apostles and then the Book of Ecclesiastes followed by The Psalms); or find these versions and books of the Bible on the Internet.
+The reading will help you become familiar with what God says, expects of believers and most important, why.
 The advantage in getting a paper Bible is you can underline passages and write in the margins.
 And then I suggest you find a mainstream church where you feel comfortable enough to stay.
 Ask for recommendation or discover one and Google the name to see if it appeals to you.

 It is in a pastor-led community of Christians that you will learn why the bible says what it says.
-Even with a PhD degree I cannot do without a church!
-Please stay neutral about any controversy, whether the issue is “biblical” or social and proceed as your conscience dictates.
-In due course you will feel more confident in your knowledge or ability to take your stand or move.
-You need to know that Christians are also required to pray to keep our relationship with the Lord ongoing.
-You are encouraged to make specific requests in prayer and you don’t have to use special or many words, just enough to clearly state your mind.
+When you do make the decision to continue attending a church, please stay neutral about any controversial matters that may arise, whether the issue is “biblical” or social; evaluate things as your conscience dictates.
+In due course you will feel more confident in your knowledge or ability to take a stand or move, if the atmosphere turns out to be uncomfortable.
+Nonetheless you need to know that Christians are also required to pray to keep our relationship with the Lord ongoing.
+This is when you may bring any life situation to God’s attention.
+The bible encourages us to make specific requests in prayer and you don’t have to use special or many words, just enough to clearly state your mind.
 Actually praying is talking to God.
-Until you’re comfortable with shaping different kinds of prayers of your own, use this one:
+And, yes, God knows what you will pray about even before you do so.
+Still your saying it is important to God.
+Until you’re comfortable with shaping different kinds of prayers of your own, you may use this one:

 “Dear Lord, teach me how to follow you with sincerity

-So my friend it’s now your choice to go to heaven or not.
-I have done my best to show you why you have nothing to lose and much to gain if you choose heaven.
+So my friend it’s now your choice to believe or not.
+I have done my best to present information showing why being a Christian is the smart and right thing to do and why you have nothing to lose and much to gain if you choose to be a follower.